Making a Difference

 Getting a mortgage

 It will be your responsibility to get a mortgage or alternative finance to buy your property.
 You may wish to seek independent financial advice.
-There are different types of finance to help you to buy a property including, for example, funding options available in accordance with Sharia Law.

 If you are getting a mortgage your finance provider must be an ‘approved lender’.
 An approved lender is one that has permission under the Financial Services and Markets Act 2000 to enter into mortgages as a lender.